Wild Harvesting Herbs & Edibles

-It’s time to start your adventure and learn all about the exciting world of harvesting.
-From ethics and sustainability, to harvesting tips and techniques, discover the tools you’ll require and considerations you’ll need to make before heading out into nature.
+It’s time to start your adventure and learn all about the exciting world of harvesting with Wild Harvesting Herbs & Edibles.
+Firstly: explore ethics and sustainability to harvesting tips and techniques.
+Secondly, discover the tools you’ll require and considerations you’ll need to make before heading out into nature.

 Why learn about harvesting?